-All Known Positive Cases of COVID-19 for Students and Staff as of 4.20.22
+All Known Positive Cases of COVID-19 for Students and Staff as of 6.15.22

-Current Total for 2021-22 (recovered and current) Positive Positive Cases Clusters/ Positive Cases Clusters/ School Students Staff Outbreaks Students Staff Outbreaks Pelham Elementary School 8 0 0/0 268 56 8/2 Pelham Memorial School 3 0 0/0 155 25 10/2 Pelham High School 1 1 0/0 188 18 5/1
+Current Total for 2021-22 (recovered and current) Positive Cases Clusters/ Positive Cases Clusters/ School Students Staff Outbreaks Students Staff Outbreaks Pelham Elementary School 0 0 0/0 325 70 8/2 Pelham Memorial School 0 1 0/0 176 37 10/2 Pelham High School 0 0 0/0 224 26 5/1

-Student absenteeism - Student absenteeism is at 8.0%, which is considered low.
+Student absenteeism - Student absenteeism is at 4.3% as of June 14.
+This is considered low.

-Staff capacity - Staff absenteeism was at 7.4% today.
-While we still have unfilled positions in food service, maintenance, and instructional assistants, the overall impact of staff capacity remains low.
+Staff capacity - Staff absenteeism was at 10.4% today.
+High levels of absenteeism like that creates great strains on the remaining staff to cover classes.
+We continue to seek substitutes as well as personnel for food service, maintenance, and instructional assistants.
+Nevertheless, the overall impact of staff capacity remains low.